We sit together at the deli.

 “How’ve you been?”
 I say the words to you,

 but look only at the red spots drown in dressing.

 I hear the spinning of the fans,

 It isn’t a dark room, instead it is

 and I’m caught looking toward you again.

-Were you hinting that you missed the past,
+Were you hinting that you missed the with past,

-You eat your soup as I nervously nibble on my leaves.
+You eat your soup as I slowly nibble on the leaves of my salad.

 I don’t know what else to say,